 Separation Law is a branch of family law that is related to the divorce law.
-It embraces processes, rules and regulations that married couples have to follow when they are no more interested to live together as a married couple, but are yet to decide whether or not to go with the divorce proceedings.
+It embraces processes, rules and regulations that married couples have to follow when they are no more interested to live together as a married couple but are yet to decide whether or not to go with the divorce proceedings.

 The separation laws differ from jurisdiction to jurisdiction and not all states have legal separation laws in place.
-The states that permit legal separation laws allow married couple to enter into legal agreements to take care of issues like property distribution; transfer of assets, savings and debts; allowance or spousal support; who will have the custody of child/children and child support.
+The states that permit legal separation laws to allow a married couple to enter into legal agreements to take care of issues like property distribution; transfer of assets, savings and debts; allowance or spousal support; who will have the custody of child/children and child support.
 The agreements reached are acknowledged and are enforceable by law.

 1. Legal separation